Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures: Conclusions

-In conclusion, we have presented a detailed 2PE and 3PE spectroscopy of mono-isotopic $^{167}$Er:YSO crystal at moderate fields and temperatures below 1~K. In the echo experiments, we have studied the decoherence properties at low magnetic fields and sub-Kelvin temperatures.
+In conclusion, we have presented a detailed coherent optical spectroscopy of mono-isotopic $^{167}$Er:YSO crystal at moderate fields and temperatures below 1~K. In the echo experiments, we have studied the decoherence properties at low magnetic fields and millikelvin temperatures.
 The main sources of decoherence are the spectral diffusion, non-equilibrium phonons and phonon bottleneck effect.
-Spectral diffusion linewidth and relaxation rate are in particular sensitive to the dynamics on the non-equilibrium phonons, which occurs in the timescale of the experiment.
-As the limiting factor, we find the thermal properties of the crystal itself: heat capacity is 100-times smaller than that of the spin-system.
+Spectral diffusion linewidth and relaxation rate are particular sensitive to the dynamics of the non-equilibrium phonons, which occurs in the timescale of the experiment.
+As the limiting factor, we find the thermal properties of the crystal itself: heat capacity is 1000-times smaller than that of the spin-system.
 Deterioration of the thermal interface below 0.5~K leads to the higher number of active phonon modes during the echo measurement, which limit the maximal achievable coherence time.
-It is thus not possible to achieve an increase in optical coherence by solely cooling a spin-doped crystal down to sub-Kelvin temperatures.
+It is thus not possible to achieve an increase in optical coherence by solely cooling a spin-doped crystal down to millikelvin temperatures.
 We thus can conclude that in bulk samples it is much easier to freeze the spins by applying the magnetic field rather than by cooling down.